-- (c) in very exceptional circumstances where the Chief Executive decides that formal tendering procedures would not be practicable or the estimated expenditure or income would not warrant formal tendering procedures, and the circumstances are detailed in an appropriate Trust record; - (d) where the requirement is covered by an existing contract; - (e) Where Crown Commercial Services. agreements are in place and have been approved by the Board; - (f) where a consortium arrangement is in place and a lead organisation has been appointed to carry out tendering activity on behalf of the consortium members; - (g) where the timescale genuinely precludes competitive tendering but failure to plan the work properly would not be regarded as a justification for a single tender; - (h) where specialist expertise is required and is available from only one source;
+(c) in very exceptional circumstances where the Chief Executive or Finance Director decides that formal tendering procedures would not be practicable or the estimated expenditure or income would not warrant formal tendering procedures, and the circumstances are detailed in an appropriate Trust record;

+(d) where the requirement is covered by an existing contract;

-- (i) when the task is essential to complete the project, and arises as a consequence of a recently completed assignment and engaging different consultants for the new task would be inappropriate; - (j) there is a clear benefit to be gained from maintaining continuity with an earlier project.
+- (e) Where -contracts have been awarded for the benefit of Public Sector Bodies, to which the Trust is entitled to access (eg. Framework Contracts)Crown Commercial Services, agreements are in place and have been approved by the Board; - where a national or regional consortium arrangement is in place and a lead organisation has been appointed to carry out tendering activity on behalf of the consortium members; - (g) where the timescale genuinely precludes competitive tendering but failure to plan the work properly would not be regarded as a justification for a single tender; - (h) where specialist expertise is required and is available from only one source; - when the task is essential to complete the project, and arises as a consequence of a recently completed assignment and engaging different consultants for the new task would be inappropriate; - there is a clear benefit to be gained from maintaining continuity with an earlier project.
 However in such cases the benefits of such continuity must outweigh any potential financial advantage to be gained by competitive tendering; - (k) for the provision of legal advice and services providing that any legal firm or partnership commissioned by the Trust is regulated by the Law Society for England and Wales for the conduct of their business (or by the Bar Council for England and Wales in relation to the obtaining of Counsel's opinion) and are generally recognised as having sufficient expertise in the area of work for which they are commissioned.